Chart Color Schemes

 Population

-Population growth drivers in Taree Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Taree Surrounds are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Taree Surrounds' population is around 13,880 as of Aug 2025.
-This reflects an increase of 836 people (6.4%) since the 2021 Census, which reported a population of 13,044 people.
-The change is inferred from the estimated resident population of 13,457 from the ABS as of June 2024 and an additional 248 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4.1 persons per square kilometer.
-Taree Surrounds' 6.4% growth since the 2021 census exceeded the SA3 area (3.8%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 87.0% of overall population gains during recent periods.
+Taree Surrounds' population, as per AreaSearch's analysis, is approximately 13,808 as of November 2025.
+This figure represents an increase of 764 people, a rise of 5.9% since the 2021 Census which reported a population of 13,044.
+The change is inferred from the estimated resident population of 13,457 in June 2024 and an additional 217 validated new addresses since the Census date.
+This results in a population density ratio of 4.1 persons per square kilometer.
+Taree Surrounds' growth rate of 5.9% since the 2021 census exceeds that of the SA3 area (3.8%) and the SA4 region, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, an above median population growth of Australia's non-metropolitan areas is projected, with the area expected to expand by 3,165 persons to 2041, recording a gain of 19.8% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, an above median growth is projected for Australia's non-metropolitan areas, with Taree Surrounds expected to expand by 3,165 persons to reach a total of 2041, reflecting a gain of 20.4% over the 17-year period.

 Frequently Asked Questions - Population